oracle-samples/vbcs-samples/README.md

 ### VBCookbook

 This is the source code project for VB Cookbook.
 See the README.md file for information on how to use it.

+### DashboardTemplate

+This is an example of responsive application with navigation menu bar and a dashboard like page.
+The application responsively scales from desktop size down to mobile phone size.